weijia2013/Getting-and-Cleaning-Data/project.solution/README.md

-CodeBook of Getting-and-Cleaning-Data Project
+Introduction of Getting-and-Cleaning-Data Project
 ========================================================================

-This is the CodeBook of Getting-and-Cleaning-Data Projetc.
-This file explains the work that I have done in cleaning up the data.
+This is an introduction of Getting-and-Cleaning-Data Projetc.
+This file explains how to understand the initial research purpose in order to better understand the course project.

 *       Data for the project can be downloaded from the following url: https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip